KevChike/relearning-javascript/lesson-1-arrays/readme.md

 The `filter()` method creates a new array with all elements that passes a test implemented by the provided function (callback function).
 If no elements pass the test, an empty array will be returned.
-The `map()` method does not change the original array.
+The `filter()` method does not change the original array.

 The callback function returns `true` to keep the elements of the array that pass the test and `false` for those that don't pass the test.
 Array elements which do not